sushiroll4093/clone/FAQ.md

 ### I'd like to contribute to Canvas.

 Great!
-Please fork the Canvas project on Github, create your changes, and then [send a pull request](http://help.github.com/pull-requests/).
+Please fork the Canvas project on Github, create your changes against our `master` branch, and then [send a pull request](http://help.github.com/pull-requests/).

 Before we accept your pull request, we will need to have a signed [[contributor agreement|ica.pdf]] on file for you.